nathalia-dev/health-finder/README.md

 ## Project Description

-join-deliberate is a frontend project that access an external API, provides a search engine to find content about health and displays all the results on the page.
+Health Finder is a frontend project that access an external API, provides a search engine to find content about health and displays all the results on the page.

 ## Project Motivation